If you are new to the library, learn how to get started quickly.

 The University of Oxford academic community is strongly committed to ensuring the widest possible access to its research.
 Learn more about OA, what it is, how it works and what it means for you on the Open Access Oxford website.

-- COPAC - search over 70 UK and Irish academic, national and specialist library catalogues (includes the British Library)
+- Library Hub Discovery - search over 130 UK and Irish academic, national and specialist library catalogues (includes the British Library)

 - Explore the British Library - search the catalogue, incl. newspaper catalogue of Britain's national library